 Rehabilitation of existing CSO control structures is permitted including modifications that are intended only to improve the performance or optimize utilization of the existing control structures.

-Storm sewer connection to a combined sewer is not permitted except for combined sewer separation project where the municipality proposes a temporary storm connection to a combined system.
+Storm sewer connection to a combined sewer is not permitted except for combined sewer separation project where the municipality plans a temporary storm connection to a combined system.
 This approach requires a detailed plan to disconnect and separate the storm sewer to a separated storm outlet according to an established schedule.
 Specifically, if it is demonstrated that such works will not result in an increase in CSO volume, frequency, duration or by-pass of treatment during the schedule period.

 CSO Detention Facilities